go-chi/chi/README.md

 * **Lightweight** - cloc'd in <1000 LOC for the chi router
 * **Fast** - yes, see [benchmarks](#benchmarks)
+* **100% compatible with net/http** - use any http or middleware pkg in the ecosystem that is also compat with `net/http`
 * **Designed for modular/composable APIs** - middlewares, inline middlewares, route groups and subrouter mounting
 * **Context control** - built on new `context` package, providing value chaining, cancelations and timeouts
 * **Robust** - tested / used in production at Pressly.com, and many others